Are you looking for a no judgement complete guide on formula feeding? If so, you have come to the right place!

 There are a few different ways you can buy formula.
 The most common way is the powdered formula that you can find in almost any brand.

-Another great option for when you are on the go are the to-go packets that are already measured out and all you have to do is pour them into a bottle with water.
+Another great option for when you are on the go are the on-the-go packets that are already measured out and all you have to do is pour them into a bottle with water.
+I always kept a few in my diaper bags for just in case moments!

-Or you can pick up one of the cool formula dispenser and measure it out for yourself!
+Or you can pick up one of these cool formula dispensers and measure it out for yourself!

 This particular one by Skip Hop is great because as your baby gets older, you can use the containers for snacks!